DiogoAMFerreira/graphql-react-course/03-react-client-lyrics/README.md

 The client and providder draws from redux world.
 So if you are familiar with those this will look similar

 On a setup this simple.
-ApolloClient is our store and ApolloProver is indeed the provider which in this case it's a React component
+ApolloClient is our store and ApolloProvider is indeed the provider which in this case it's a React component
 If you don't provide any configuration on the ApolloClient it will assume that the GraphQL Server is on the same host but at /graphql

 ```js